FREE shipping on US orders over $65!

 What exactly does a 100 percent plant-based meal look like?
-A simple Blueberry Fuel smoothie with the NutriBullet Organic Pea Protein Blend.
-Or try “Lentil Sloppy Joes, Whole Grain Pasta with White Beans and Greens, or Vegetable Tofu Stir-Fry with Brown Rice,” says Palmer.
+It can be as simple as a Blueberry Fuel smoothie or try “Lentil Sloppy Joes, Whole Grain Pasta with White Beans and Greens, or Vegetable Tofu Stir-Fry with Brown Rice,” says Palmer.

 Sharon Palmer, MSFS, RDN, The Plant-Powered Dietitian is the author of The Plant-Powered Diet: The Lifelong Eating Plan for Achieving Optimal Health, Beginning Today and Plant-Powered for Life: Eat Your Way to Lasting Health with 52 Simple Steps & 125 Delicious Recipes.